curefate/ChronoTower/README.md

 Link:

 ## Digital Implementation

+Chrono Tower is designed as a table-scale Mixed Reality puzzle experience where a large clock tower suddenly appears in the player's real environment.
+The intention behind this design is to create an immediate “wow” moment, where a massive structure emerges inside the real room or tabletop space.
+By allowing the player to physically move around the tower, and manipulate its mechanisms with their hands, the experience creates the feeling of having god-like control over a miniature world.

 The project adopts a low-poly paper-toy inspired visual style, with bases on a steampunk aesthetic for the visual story telling.
 This choice supports both the playful narrative tone and the technical constraints of standalone mixed reality hardware, allowing the tower and its mechanisms to remain readable and performant while maintaining a handcrafted toy-like aesthetic.